 6. Best Productivity App for Mac: Alfred

 If you have ever searched for productivity apps for Mac, I can bet that Alfred was at the top of most of the results.
 Alfred is such a powerful tool that I will need to dedicate a series of articles if I want to really explain its power.
-Well, I might be doing that in the future, but for now, all you need to know is that Alfred is Spotlight on steroid.
 The app not only helps you to quickly find files, apps, and more on your Mac, it also allows you to search the web, execute system level commands, create and execute workflows, assign hotkeys, control your music, automate your workflow, and much more.
 The possibilities are endless here.
 With its latest update, Alfred has taken the route of the freemium model where all its basic functions are free but pro functions are hidden behind a paywall, which you will need to buy if you are serious about using Alfred.

 Install: Free / ￡19